PavanRangani/docs/docs/prd/incentive-stock/grant.md

 When: I change the value of Shares Granted to“30,000”.

-Then : “Shares in First Vesting” field shows error about it should be Less than Shares Granted.
+Then : `Shares in First Vesting` field shows error about it should be Less than Shares Granted.

 #### Rule 13 : UX -For Simple type - Show proper message under vesting schedule until user adds data to vesting details.